cu-rpg-soc/cu-rpg-soc.github.io/content/about-us/what-we-do.md

 ### One-Shots / Adventurer’s Guild

-Each term we host four bi-weekly one-shot sessions on Saturday afternoons at Robinson’s College (and also online if that’s what you prefer).
+Each term we host four bi-weekly one-shot sessions on Saturday afternoons (and also online if that’s what you prefer).
 The organisation is based on Wizards of the Coast’s Adventurer’s League, but we offer much more flexibility.
 While the majority of sessions are D&D 5e, all systems are welcome (including ones you made) from Only War to our own society-made TNHS.

 Players carry one character between 5e sessions, and gain rewards for each session played (whether they played a 5e game or not), with GMs getting extra bonuses.
 The one-shots are usually self-contained or loosely linked, and there are also mechanics in place to stop players falling behind, so there’s no pressure to turn up to every single session.
 For more details, join our discord, or just turn up to a session!